The Ultimate Blueprint Drop — Modern Paraphrase | nocap.bible

 The Side Chambers 🏗️

-The guide measures the Temple wall — six cubits thick — and the side chambers that wrap around the building, each four cubits wide.
+The guide measures the wall — six cubits thick — and the side chambers that wrap around the building, each four cubits wide.
 These chambers are stacked three stories high, thirty rooms per level.
 Ninety rooms total, all surrounding the temple.

 The engineering is specific: the walls have built-in offsets — ledges that support the upper floors so the side chambers don't lean on the temple wall itself.
 The structure gets broader as it goes up, winding upward from the lowest story through the middle to the top.
 The whole complex sits on a raised platform, with foundations measuring a full reed — six long cubits.